 TIP: Interested in visiting other northern European islands?
 Read our post from Runde Island – one of the best places to see puffins in Norway

 The highlight for everyone visiting Sellin is the Seebrücke Sellin (Sellin Pier).
 At 394 metres this is the longest pier on Rügen Island.
 You first see it from high above the beach, and it is truly magnificent.
 In reality, it is only a pier with a cute restaurant building near the beach, but the location and the architecture make it so pretty.
 You enter it via steep stairs, or you can take the lift (to the left of the stairs).
-The outdoor terrace on the restaurant is busy, but you might get lucky and can get a table for some refreshment in perfect settings.
+The outdoor terrace of the restaurant is busy, but you might get lucky and can get a table for some refreshments in perfect settings.

 Sellin beach also has the classical strandkörbe (beach chairs), which makes it all even more pretty.
 After seeing the sunset from this beach, we realized that Sellin is a dream destination for a beach holiday in Germany.
 The water might not be the warmest, but you will still have a great time for sure.